 Amelanchier laevis has white flowers in early April.
 The reddish purple fruit of Allegheny Serviceberry is loved by birds.
 Good reddish orange fall color of Amelanchier laevis makes it a wonderful landscape choice to provide interest for each season.
 A wet site tolerant plant, A. laevis has an added attribute of retaining its leaves throughout the summer unlike A. canadensis, and it also has heavier and fewer stems forming the clump.

 Small white flowers of Amelanchier x grandiflora Autumn Brilliance® emerge from pink buds in April.
 Apple Serviceberry has berries in June that will turn magenta to purple and are prized by many birds, including Mocking birds.
-Its brilliant red foliage brightens up the landscape in fall.
+Autumn Brilliance® has brilliant orange-red fall color (hence the cultivar name).
 A wet site tolerant plant introduced by nurseryman Bill Wandell of Illinois.
 This Amelanchier has an added attribute of retaining its leaves throughout the summer unlike A. canadensis.

 'Massachusetts' Bearberry has small shiny evergreen leaves with small pinkish white bell-like flowers in April and May, often followed by red fruits.
-Arctostaphylos is best in acid soil and sandy, well drained sites.
+The berries provide winter forage for many mammals, including bears.
+Arctostaphylos is a prostrate, flat-growing plant best grown in acid soil and sandy, well drained sites.
 Grows well in poor infertile soils.
 There are large colonies of Bearberry in the NJ Pinelands.
+'Massachusetts' produces abundant flowers and fruits; it has smaller leaves than the species.
+The leaves feed several species of caterpillar, such as the Hoary Elfin.
 Selected by Bob Tichnor of Oregon from seed collected in Massachusetts.
 It is also salt tolerant.

 Aronia arbutifolia 'Brilliantissima' is a deciduous shrub with white flowers in May.
 The bright red fruit of this Red Chokeberry ripens in late summer and persists into winter.
 The glossy foliage turns brilliant red in fall.
 This cultivar differs from the species; it is more compact, produces larger and more numerous fruit plus has superior red fall color.
 It forms a suckering colony and is wet site and salt tolerant.